Contact Lenses for Keratoconus

 We fit a wide range of contact lenses for keratoconus vision, in our Bristol Contact Lens Clinic, from monthly soft toric lenses to rigid gas permeable lenses, to Kerasoft and Rose K, to Mini -Sclerals.
 Book an appointment for an eye examination and contact lens fit to discuss the pros and cons of each lens and the best solution for your individual eye shape and curvature.

 How to Apply & Remove a Mini Scleral Lens

 Mini Scleral Lenses

 Mini scleral lenses are a good choice for other eye conditions too, such as pellucid marginal degeneration or keratoglobus.
-They can also help post surgical eyes with a residual prescription, such as eyes that have had lasik, lasek, PRK or corneal grafts.
-They can also be used for severe dry eye such as Sjogren’s Syndrome, Steven Johnson Syndrome, GVHD and atopic keratoconjunctivitis.
+They can also help post-surgical eyes with a residual prescription, such as eyes that have had lasik, lasek, PRK or corneal grafts.
+They can also be used for severe dry eyes such as Sjogren’s Syndrome, Steven Johnson Syndrome, GVHD and atopic keratoconjunctivitis.

 We fit the Bausch & Lomb Zenlens in our practices with great success.
 People find it comfortable, and it often provides a significant improvement in their vision.